Menu

 History

-In history, we will be learning about the Battle of Britain.
-We will be looking at
+In history, we will be learning about how conflict changed our local area in World War 2.
+We will be covering:

 Science

-This half term, children will learn about evolution and inheritance.
+This half term, children will learn about electricity.
 We will be covering:

 Computing